Wanuri Kahiu: Critique of non-governmental organizations

-Kahiu has critiqued the ways in which Non Governmental Organizations (NGOs) control the popular imagination of Africa.
+Kahiū has critiqued the ways in which Non Governmental Organizations (NGOs) control the popular imagination of Africa.
 She has expressed that how you get money to be able to be a filmmaker in Kenya is through making films about whatever NGOs are funding – films that are about AIDS or female genital mutilation.
 These images, Kahiu says, reconstitute Africa as the Other.

-Kahiu situates her work as a filmmaker making films about Africa to combat these images.
+Kahiū situates her work as a filmmaker making films about Africa to combat these images.
 She says her films are for the next generation: "Because we have children that we are bearing, and because there are people already here now who exist (my daughter exists now), that we are telling stories to: we need to be very clear about the messages we're putting out."

 Ecology

-In an interview with Vogue Italia, Kahiu says: "We have to be careful and sensitive, like in my film Pumzi we have to be the mother of mother nature and if we are not mother of mother nature than mother nature will stop mothering us."
+In an interview with Vogue Italia, Kahiū says: "We have to be careful and sensitive, like in my film Pumzi we have to be the mother of mother nature and if we are not mother of mother nature than mother nature will stop mothering us."